input-output-hk/technical-docs/glossary.rst

    * - ada
      - name of the digital currency of the Cardano blockchain.
 Units of which are measured in lovelaces.
    * - address
      - indicates a unique set of numbers and symbols identifying a particular wallet.
-The address allows users to receive payments, process transactions, and control their stake.
+An address allows users to receive payments, process transactions, and control their stake.
    * - Adrestia
      - name of the Haskell wallet backend.
    * - balance wallet